beego/beedoc/en-US/mvc/controller/errors.md

 We can define our own `404.html` to handle 404 error.

-Another cool feature of Go is it supports customized string error handling function, Such as the code below, it registered a database error page:
+Another cool feature of Go its support of customized string error handling function, Such as the code below which registers a database error page:

 ```go
 func dbError(rw http.ResponseWriter, r *http.Request){